 Who we are

-Our target audiences for this report are our team members, our customers, community members, investors, rating agencies, governments, non-governmental organizations, civil society, suppliers and others as described in the Our purpose and corporate responsibility approach information sheet in the Responsibility section of our website.
-This report provides information relevant to these stakeholders and the information is presented in chapters directed at each audience.
+Our target audiences for this report are our team members, our customers, community members, investors, rating agencies, governments, non-governmental organizations, civil society, suppliers and others as described in Our purpose and corporate responsibility approach information sheet in the Responsibility section of our website.
+This report provides information relevant to these stakeholders, and the information is presented in chapters directed at each of these audiences.

-We are always seeking ways to improve our Purpose and Corporate responsibility report and welcome your feedback and suggestions.
+We are always seeking ways to improve our Corporate Responsibility Report and welcome your feedback and suggestions.
 Please send any questions or comments to firstname.lastname@example.org.

-We strive to make all of the relevant information for our target audiences accessible by hyperlinking to additional documents available in the Key documents section of our website.
-As such, this report serves as a hub for our ESG information.
+We strive to make all of the relevant information for our target audiences accessible in this report, via hyperlinks to additional documents available on our website.
+Accordingly, this report serves as a hub for our corporate responsibility information.

-Unless otherwise specified, this report covers the period from January 1 to December 31, 2020 and data are valid as at December 31, 2020.
-This report contains data about the BCE group of companies, referred to collectively in this report as “BCE”, “Bell”, “we”, “us”, “our” or “company”.
+Unless otherwise specified, this report covers the period from January 1 to December 31, 2021, and the data are valid as at December 31, 2021.
+This report contains data about the BCE group of companies, referred to collectively in this report as “BCE”, “Bell”, “we”, “us”, “our” and “company”.
 The companies of the BCE group are those over which we have strong financial and managerial control.
-This report does not include data from Quantrics Enterprises Inc. (Quantrics), unless otherwise stated.
+This report does not include data from Quantrics Enterprises (Quantrics) and Cnexia unless otherwise stated.

-As appropriate to maintain or improve the accuracy or comparability of data and performance trends between years, and/or where any variance in prior years’ data has been identified, we restate such data in this report.
+As appropriate to maintain or improve the accuracy or comparability of data and performance trends between years, and/or where any change has been identified in the prior years’ data, we restate such data in this report where applicable.

-We periodically acquire, sell, and launch businesses in line with our corporate strategy.
+We periodically acquire, sell and launch businesses in line with our corporate strategy.
 This affects, in many cases, the comparability of data over time.
-Where this is the case, we note the reason(s) in our report.
+Where this is the case, we note the reason(s) in this report.